How Our Mobile Learning App Platform helped a new Bank improve its Customer Interaction

 In this article, you’ll learn how a mobile learning application enabled a new bank to improve the quality of customer interactions.
 The mobile learning service provider dug down deep into identifying the problem faced by the bank and figured out ways to curb the training challenges.

 India is the largest microfinance market in the world (no pun intended).
-Though microfinance in India is restricted to simple, unsophisticated lending products, the sector has flourished by lending to hundreds of millions of unbanked, unserved and underserved citizens.
+Though microfinance in India is restricted to simple, unsophisticated lending products, the sector has flourished by lending to hundreds of millions of unbanked, unserved and underserved citizens across different metro cities such as Mumbai, Bangalore, Pune and more.
 It was, therefore, not surprising that, when RBI approved 10 India’s first small finance banks, it was not surprising that eight were microfinance institutions.

 The Transition from MFI to Bank